Baby Blue (Badfinger song): Release

 "Baby Blue" was released as a single in the US on 6 March 1972, in a blue-tinted picture sleeve and featuring a new mix.
 Because Al Steckler, the head of Apple US, felt that it needed a stronger hook in the opening, he remixed the track with engineer Eddie Kramer in February 1972, applying heavy reverb to the snare during the first verse and middle eight.
-It was the group's last Top 20 single, peaking at #14 on the Billboard Pop Singles chart.
-It also reached #18 in South Africa.
+It was the group's last Top 20 single, peaking at No. 14 on the Billboard Pop Singles chart.
+It also reached No. 18 in South Africa.

 However, the chaos that was enveloping the Apple UK operation at the time was strongly evident with regard to this song.
 While Apple US gave the song a picture sleeve and a remix to ensure that it was a hit, Apple UK remained unaware of its commercial potential.
 Although the single was assigned a release number for the UK (Apple 42), and had a scheduled release date of 10 March 1972, "Baby Blue" was never actually released as a single in the UK.

+Reception

+Upon the single release, Record World predicted that "this one should go all the way".
+Evening Post critic Pete Butterfield said that at the beginning of the song it "has a sort of Tamla Motown feel but it develops into a Beatleish stroller".

+Allmusic critic Stewart Mason said that it may be better than the previous single from Straight Up, "Day After Day", even though it did not chart as well.
+Mason said, "As on 'Day After Day', an undeniable melancholy suffuses this lost love song... this time, however, the sadness is couched in one of Ham's sweetest and catchiest melodies, giving 'Baby Blue' a smiling-through-the-tears quality, particularly in the way the tune modulates upward at the chorus."

+Classic Rock critic Rob Hughes rated it Badfinger's 2nd greatest song, calling it "Pete Ham's passionate ode to Dixie Armstrong".
+Classic Rock History critic Janey Roberts also rated it as Badfinger's third best song, calling it "beautiful".
+Ultimate Classic Rock critic Michael Gallucci rated it as Badfinger's fifth best song.

 Resurgence of popularity

-The song experienced a resurgence of popularity in 2013 when it was featured in the television program Breaking Bad during the closing scene of the series finale.
+In September 2013, the song experienced a resurgence of popularity when it was featured in the final moments of the final episode of the crime drama series Breaking Bad.
 Online streams increased in popularity immediately following the broadcast.
-According to Nielsen Soundscan, 5,300 downloads were purchased the night of the broadcast, and the song appeared on the Billboard Digital Songs chart at #32 the week ending October 19, 2013.
-Joey Molland, the last surviving member of the classic line-up of Badfinger, took to Twitter to express his excitement at the song's use in the finale and subsequently began to retweet news articles about the song's usage in the finale.
+According to Nielsen Soundscan, 5,300 downloads were purchased the night of the broadcast, and the song appeared on the Billboard Digital Songs chart at No. 32 the week ending October 19, 2013.
+Guitarist Joey Molland, the last surviving member of the classic line-up of Badfinger, tweeted about his excitement over the song's use in both Breaking Bad and the 2006 film The Departed.
 It became a top-selling song on iTunes following the broadcast.
-As a result, the song charted in the UK for the first time, reaching #73.
-It also charted at #35 in Ireland.
+As a result, the song charted in the UK for the first time, reaching No. 73.
+It also charted at No. 35 in Ireland.